 Pacific Handy Cutter Inc. (PHC) followed a well-worn path when it outsourced production of its S4 safety cutter to a contract manufacturer in Jiangsu Province, China.
 But when it came time to launch its next-generation S8-series carton cutters to replace the S4, PHC executives determined that manufacturing in the United States was a better choice.
 Rising labor costs, long lead times, and quality issues drove the decision to reshore their core product line.

 “We wanted better control over the manufacturing process and believed we could produce the product faster here in the United States as opposed to all the back and forth we experienced with the Chinese manufacturer.

 In addition to the cost savings, PHC is counting on revenue growth from increasing customer preference for U.S.-made hand tools.
 Marinovich says such sentiment could increase PHC’s revenues for the safety cutter line as much as 10% annually.
 And he sees a potential for 20% to 30% growth if PHC can add a few larger customers.
-“We’re able to produce a high-quality product—small hand tools suited for Asian production—here in the U.S. with the same goal I had when I entered the business 30 years ago: to increase profitability,” Marinovich says.
+“We’re able to produce a high-quality product—small hand tools suited for Asian production—here in the U.S. with the same goal I had when I entered the business 30 years ago: to increase profitability” Marinovich says.

-Engaging suppliers, operators and the machine builders was key to the project’s success, PHC Chief Financial Officer Joe Garavaglia says.
-Localization or regionalization of the supply base is necessary for PHC to make reshored production financially feasible, says Eduardo Spina, TBM Senior Management Consultant.
+"Engaging suppliers, operators and the machine builders was key to the project’s success", PHC Chief Financial Officer Joe Garavaglia says.
+"Localization or regionalization of the supply base is necessary for PHC to make reshored production financially feasible", says Eduardo Spina, Vice President, International Operations.